 How often you wash your hair:

 Are you the type of person who washes their hair everyday or do you tend to go a day or two in-between washes?
 When dealing with greasy hair, it can feel necessary to wash your hair once a day (or more!) to get your oily scalp under control and improve your hair’s appearance.
-However, what you might not realize is that overwashing your hair strips the scalp of its natural oils.
+However, what you might not realise is that overwashing your hair strips the scalp of its natural oils.
 When the scalp is stripped, it overcompensates by producing even more oil, leaving you in a vicious cycle of oil-production, greasy hair, and subsequent overwashing.

 It might seem like an impossible thing to ask of those with oily hair, but try going 1-2 days in between washes.
 After a week or so, your hair should naturally begin to produce less oil as it returns to a healthier state.